AlexerCrafter/Elaxer-Docs/docs/terms-of-service.md

 Last updated: 25/02/2025

 ## 1. Introduction
 Thank you for using Elaxer!
-By using this service, you agree to these Terms of Service.
+By using this service, you agree to these Terms of Service below.

 ## 2. Usage of the Service
 - You must comply with Discord’s Terms of Service.